Our daily bread: why prayer matters

 Jesus taught his disciples to pray for daily bread.
 He invites us to live our daily lives prayerfully; trusting in and grateful for God’s provision.

-Luke tells us about two rich men who meet Jesus.
-First up, a rich ruler (Lk18:18-23) who calls Jesus Teacher when asking about eternal life.
+First up, a rich ruler (Lk18:18-23) who calls Jesus ‘Teacher’ when asking about eternal life.
 He walks away sad.
 His money gets in the way.
 The price of discipleship is too high.
-Next up, Zacchaeus (Lk 19:1-10).
-He’s also rich but salvation lands at his front door.
-The proof of his new life in Jesus: generous giving and financial integrity.

-Teacher or Lord?
+Is Jesus my Teacher or Lord?

 When we pray we can, like Solomon, seek wisdom in all things, including our financial decisions.
 But when we come into the presence of God in prayer it runs deeper than those money decisions.
-When we are in the presence of God we open our hearts to let Jesus be Lord of all we have and hold.
+When we are in the presence of God, we open our hearts to let Jesus be Lord of all we have and hold.
 Prayer is a spiritual vagus nerve connecting our head, our hearts, our whole life.

-When God’s people came home from Exile to Jerusalem they found a broken city, a shattered economy and a ruined Temple.
-The prophets Ezra and Haggai called the people to rebuild God’s house.
+God’s people came home from Exile to a broken city, a shattered economy and a ruined Temple.
+The prophets Ezra and Haggai called God’s people to rebuild God’s house (Ezra 3; Haggai 1).
 It was a huge challenge.
-It needed their time, talents and treasure.
-It was worth it.
-Haggai offered God’s people a promise, a vision of God’s glory filling God’s house.
-And then this: “the silver is mine and the gold is mine, declares the Lord Almighty”.
+It needed their generous gifts of time, talents and treasure.
+But it was worth it.
+Haggai spoke words of promise from God: I am with you (1:13; 2:4).
+He offered a vision of God’s glory filling God’s house (2:7).
+And then this:

-Prayer and generosity
+Worship, prayer and generosity

 Fruit of the loom